All posts

 How do I debug a ChatGPT App locally?

-Why is my ChatGPT App not rendering in ChatGPT?
+Why is my ChatGPT App showing a blank iframe?

 Why are my ChatGPT App changes not showing up after deployment?

-How do I debug ChatGPT App hooks like useToolData?
+How do I debug display mode issues in ChatGPT Apps?

-How do I see console logs from my ChatGPT App?
+How do I find console logs from a ChatGPT App?